GenesisFR/DS1TroubleshootingGuide/README.md

 Source: https://steamcommunity.com/app/39200/discussions/0/2619339453457265287

+## Some resources haven't been copied to the hard disk

+You're missing some core files (most likely "\<path-to-game\>\Resources\logic.dsres".
+Reinstall the game.

 ## Sorry, this save game was not created by Legends of Aranna and cannot be loaded

 See [Convert DS saves to LOA](#convert-ds-saves-to-loa).